efcaguab/nz-species-distributions-and-interactions/research-log.md

 *Fernando Cagua*

+#### 20 May 2019

+Meeting with Daniel.
+Check alyssas paper on sampling networks.
+Tad Dallas paper species are not more abundant in the middle of their range.

+Check Stanichenko paper for phantom of nestedness for filling it abundances.

 #### 8 May 2019

 Looks like Mangal has many datasets too and it's not a complete duplicate of WebOfLife.